 Key Takeaways

-- Per-user pricing penalizes team-wide adoption, while flat org-wide pricing models remove the barrier to getting every rep on the platform.
+- Charging per user penalizes team-wide adoption, while flat org-wide pricing models remove the barrier to getting every rep on the platform.

 - Demandbase is strongest for teams running large-scale ABM advertising campaigns with dedicated marketing ops resources and $50K+ deal sizes.

-- Teams whose primary need is account research, buying signals, and sales intelligence should evaluate purpose-built alternatives before committing to a full ABM suite.
+- Teams whose primary need is account research, buying signals, and sales intelligence should evaluate purpose-built Demandbase alternatives or see our Demandbase vs Salesmotion comparison before committing to a full ABM suite.

 - Always calculate the all-in cost (platform + onboarding + users + internal ops) and demand a 90-day pipeline impact timeline before signing an annual contract.